tingley/okapi-ant/README.md

 This is a collection of ant tasks that provide functionality based on the [Okapi Framework](http://okapi.opentag.com/).

-Currently, all the tasks are related to the batch configuration (bconf) files used by the [Longhorn](http://www.opentag.com/okapi/wiki/index.php?title=longhorn) server.
+Currently, it supports 3 tasks, two of which are related to the batch configuration (bconf) files used by the [Longhorn](http://www.opentag.com/okapi/wiki/index.php?title=longhorn) server.

+- `okapi:translate` - leverage TMX to produce target assets from source, as well as generating tkits for additional translation
+- `okapi:mkbconf` - generate a batch configuration from components
+- `okapi:installbconf` - unpack a batch configuration into components

 Defining the Tasks
 ------------------